sevensigma-au/PowerPlatformTraining/README.md

 If you want to see completed version of Pet Adoption App, Download [MSAPP file](PetAdoptionApp.msapp) and open from PowerApps.

 ## Useful links
-- Audit App: Data driven Canvas app for auditing
+- The Universal Audit App: Data driven Canvas app for auditing.
+See this [YouTube Video](https://www.youtube.com/watch?v=2-Ieg3RZzLA) for more information & details on how to purchase

 ## Contact info